 Independence and objectivity.
 Morningstar’s analysts examine fundamentals without the pressure of a recommendation track record.
 Their job is to assess reality, not to justify a buy call.
 That independence has real value when Wall Street analysts have conflicts of interest.

-Valuation discipline in expensive markets.
-With the S&P 500 trading at a CAPE of roughly 40, blindly buying stocks carries meaningful risk.
+Valuation discipline in an expensive market.
+With the S&P 500 around ~7,600 and up +14.54% YTD, blindly buying the index is paying up for beta.
 Morningstar Investor’s Fair Value framework forces you to ask: “Is this company worth the current price?”
-That question alone can prevent costly mistakes.
+At CAPE 42, that question is the product.

 No upsell pressure.
 Unlike many subscription services, Morningstar Investor does not push constant upgrades.
 The enterprise products (Morningstar Direct, Advisor Workstation) serve different customer segments entirely.